Dancing to gold? Boxer Whittaker is unlikely contender

 A defense-first fighter who doesn’t like to trade punches and who loves to showboat is an extremely unlikely contender for an Olympic gold medal.

 The British light heavyweight is still one victory away from dancing off with the Tokyo title when he meets Cuba’s Arlen López on Wednesday.
+Whittaker is already one of six boxing medalists for the British team, which has claimed even more hardware than it won at its home London Games in 2012.

 Whittaker’s success is among the biggest surprises at the Kokugikan Arena, where he has frustrated and infuriated each of his opponents.